-- 4. Straighten the leech and measure the leech length between the head point and the clew point. - 5.
+- 3. Straighten the luff and measure the luff length between the head point and the tack point. - 4.
+Straighten the leech and measure the leech length between the head point and the clew point. - 5.
 Straighten the foot and measure the foot length between the tack point and the clew point. - 6.
 Fold the head point to the tack point.
 Mark the fold.
-That is half luff point. - Fold the head point to the clew point.
+That is half luff point. - 7.
+Fold the head point to the clew point.
 Mark the fold.
 That is half leech point. - 8.
 Measure from the half luff point to the half leech point.
 This will give you half width.